-BJA expects to make one award of up to \$300,000.
-BJA expects to make this award for a 24-month period of performance, to begin on or before October 1, 2017.
+BJA expects to make one award of up to \$1,000,000, for a 36-month period of performance, to begin on October 1, 2017.

-BJA may, in certain cases, provide additional funding in future years to awards under this solicitation, through supplemental awards.
-OJP will consider, among other factors, the availability of appropriations, strategic priorities, and OJP's assessment of both the management of the award (for example, timeliness and quality of progress reports), and the progress of the work funded under the award.
+BJA may, in certain cases, provide additional funding in future years to awards made under this solicitation, through supplemental awards.
+In making decisions regarding supplemental awards, OJP will consider, among other factors, the availability of appropriations, OJP's strategic priorities, and OJP's assessment of both the management of the award (for example, timeliness and quality of progress reports), and the progress of the work funded under the award.